Written By Katherine Swarts

 Read Time 7 Minutes

-July is National Sandwich Generation Month—a time to honor everyone who has accepted the challenge of helping aging parents while simultaneously raising minor children.
+The sandwich generation is defined as a subset of family caregivers who are taking care of both an adult loved one and a child.
 Even if your children are self-reliant for their age and your parents just feel safer living with you, you still juggle more responsibilities than the head of a one- or two-generation household.

 And you may have far worse concerns than driving your children to school and your mother to the library.
 Many people are dealing with “jumbo club sandwiches”: their parents have health problems ranging from Alzheimer’s to osteoporosis; and at the same time, one or more children have autism, cerebral palsy, Down syndrome, or any number of special-needs conditions.